Camarão Indians' letters: Importance

 The letters reveal history from the perspective of those who have always been oppressed, that is, the indigenous people, showing their dissatisfaction on the occasion of conflicts between Europeans and the will to rescue past traditions.
 The missives also bring to light previously unknown information, such as place names and other indigenous combatants, as well as revealing details about battles.

 As far as the scientific study of language is concerned, the letters of the Camarão Indians are considered the most valuable documents in the field of Brazilian indigenous linguistics, making it possible to observe how Old Tupi was actually spoken by the Indians who wrote the letters.
 They are also, in this sense, evidence that the Jesuit missionaries described the Tupi language correctly, since there are some scholars, such as Joaquim Mattoso Câmara Júnior, who claim that the Jesuits adapted the language to their own interests, pejoratively calling it "Jesuit Tupi".

 Furthermore, the letters of the Camarão Indians also help to understand the linguistic evolution of Old Tupi, influenced by Portuguese.
-In fact, these writings display the use of the gerund in constructions analogous to the Portuguese "estou falando" (I'm speaking), when it was Tupi's nature to invert this logic and say "falo estando" ([I] speak am).
+In fact, these writings display the use of the gerund in constructions analogous to the Portuguese "estou falando" (I'm speaking), when it was Tupi's nature to invert this logic and say "falo estando" ([I] speak being).

 The letters also reveal the predominance of a subject-verb-object syntax (aîmondó ã xe "soldados" ebapó — "eis que enviei meus soldados para aí" [I have sent my soldiers there]), although there were still examples of subject-object-verb syntax (emokûeî bé mokõî kunhã aîmondó — "para aí também duas mulheres enviei" [there also two women I sent]), primitive Tupi tendency, as recorded in quinhentist texts.